wmgroot/servicer/README.md

 # Servicer #

-Servicer is a CI framework that runs inside popular CI platforms, such as Bitbucket Pipelines, Jenkins, and CircleCI.
-It also allows you to run and debug your CI jobs locally.
+Servicer is a configuration-based CI automation framework that runs inside popular CI platforms, such as Bitbucket Pipelines, Jenkins, and CircleCI.

+Core Features:
+* Run and debug your CI jobs locally.
+* Map your branches to independent service environments, allowing you to use the same process to deploy production, testing, and development environments.
+* Configure intelligent Change Detection, to only build the services and dependencies you need for the changes made (great for monorepos!).

-Servicer works with the *services* you define in `.servicer/services.yaml`, and takes *steps* to complete *jobs*.
+Servicer uses the *services* and *steps* you define in `.servicer/services.yaml`.
+A servicer execution will roughly do the following:
+1. Normalize the current CI environment (by standardizing environment variables).
+2. Construct the complete servicer configuration (interpolating dynamic value tokens).
+3. Determine which services can be ignored by Change Detection.
+4. Build a dependency graph of remaining service-steps.
+5. Execute each service-step in the order determined by the dependency graph.

 ## Separation of Concerns ##
 Servicer is separated into three main components: adapters, services, and the project environment.

 *Adapters* allow Servicer to use or interact with external systems, like Google Cloud Platform, GitHub, and Jenkins.
 Three kinds of adapters exist: CI adapters, auth adapters, and service adapters.
 These are written as reusable python modules, and are located in `servicer/builtin`.

  *Services* are the building blocks of your project.
-Services are defined in the .servicer/services.yaml file in your project, and these definitions include the configuration and commands needed to build, test and deploy each service.
-Additionally, service dependencies may be defined to automate the order services and steps are executed in.
+Services are defined in the `.servicer/services.yaml` file in your project, and these definitions include the configuration and commands needed to build, test and deploy each service.
+Additionally, dependencies may be defined to automate the order services and steps are executed in.

 The *project environment* should contain environment variables for holding credentials and other secrets that should not be committed to source control.
 These can be configured on your CI tool, or, if you are running Servicer locally, from a `.servicer/*.env.yaml` file.

 ## Using Servicer ##
 For the simplest use case, use the command below.
-With it, Servicer's *job* will be to take every step for every service you've defined in `.servicer/services.yaml`.
+With it, Servicer will execute every step for every service you've defined in `.servicer/services.yaml`.
 ```
 servicer
 ```